greenelab/deep-review/sections/02_intro.md

 networks are trained by identifying weights that produce a desired output from some specific input.

 Neural networks can also be stacked.
 The outputs from one can be used as inputs to another.
 This process produces a stacked or multi-layer neural network.
-The multi-layer neural network techniques that underlie deep learning have a long history, having been discussed in the literature for more than five decades [@doi:10.1103/RevModPhys.34.135].
-Given this context, it's challenging to consider "deep learning" as a new advance, `TODO: I'd argue the transition from multi-layer neural networks to deep learning is equivalent to the transition from theory to practice.
-The core concepts were there but architectures were discussed in the 80's, computationally we couldn't effectively train them until 00's this led to key breakthroughs in training, dropout, batch normalization, popularization of relu activation function. etc` though the term has only become widespread to describe analysis methods in the last decade.
-For the purposes of this review, we identify deep learning approaches as those that use multi-layer neural networks to construct complex features from large-scale datasets. `TODO: somehow, I feel like we should work in some of the early examples like [@doi:10.1126/science.1127647].
-I don't know if we want an entire separate paragraph, or if we should work it into this one.`
+The multi-layer neural network techniques that underlie deep learning have a long history.
+Multi-layer methods have been discussed in the literature for more than five decades [@doi:10.1103/RevModPhys.34.135].
+Given this context, it's challenging to consider "deep learning" as a new advance, though the term has only become widespread to describe analysis methods in the last decade.
+Much of the early history of neural networks has been extensively covered in a recent review [@doi:10.1016/j.neunet.2014.09.003].
+For the purposes of this review, we identify deep learning approaches as those that use multi-layer neural networks to construct complex features from large-scale datasets.

 We also identify a class of algorithms that we term "shallow learning" approaches.
 We do not use this as a pejorative term, but instead to denote